servicetitan/Stl.Fusion.Samples/README.md

   Writes        : 92.80 operations/s
 ```

+For the sake of clarity, the rate of writes (updates) isn't benchmarked here &ndash;
+Fusion can't speed up writes (at least, directly), so only one worker is busy with this.

 What's interesting in this output?
 - Fusion-based API endpoint serving relatively small amount of cacheable data
     scales to ~ **110,000 RPS** while running the test on the same machine